PDF Security FAQs – DRM PDF Protection without Passwords

-Batch files can be called from your existing applications providing and quick and simple solution without the need to use an API.
-All of the functionality available in the Safeguard Writer GUI can be accessed using the command line utility.
+Batch files can be called from your existing applications, providing a quick and simple solution without the need to use an API.
+All the functionality available in the Safeguard Writer GUI can be accessed using the command line utility.

-You may also prefer to use this feature rather than manually protecting PDF files so you can maintain an audit trail over the control settings that were applied.
+You may also prefer to use this feature rather than manually protecting PDF files.
+This will allow you to maintain an audit trail over the control settings that were applied.

 Can I prevent the default document splashscreen from loading?